C4813/EVE-Trade-Tools-Price-Helper/README.md

 - **Structure price support** — optional secondary and tertiary player structure per hub, fetched via EVE SSO; 401/403 responses are skipped cleanly rather than retried
 - **Adjusted prices** — fetches CCP's adjusted price list from ESI after each hub run and stores it for use in reprocessing tax calculations
 - **Market history** — fetches 30-day rolling average daily volume per type per region via parallel ESI requests; Rens and Hek share the Heimatar region and are fetched once
-- **Tick-based job execution** — all jobs run in short incremental ticks driven by WP-Cron; no long-running PHP execution required
+- **System cron runner** — jobs are driven by an external cron service pinging `/?ett_ph_run=TOKEN` each minute; each ping works for the full PHP execution window before saving state and resuming on the next ping
-- **Configurable scheduler** — set a daily start time and repeat frequency (1–168 hours)
+- **Configurable scheduler** — set a daily start time and repeat frequency (1–168 hours); pause and resume without losing settings
 - **Manual job control** — start, monitor, and cancel jobs from the admin page with live progress updates
 - **Job history** — completed jobs retained for 90 days with full progress and error detail
 - **ESI error handling** — rate limit backoff (HTTP 429/420) with `Retry-After` support; transient errors retry after 5 seconds